levente232/moriohub/README.md

 These are moriod configuration overlays that bundle multiple moriohub entries.

-## morio
+## modules

-The Morio client modules are stored in the `morio` folder.
+The Morio client modules are stored in the `modules` folder.

 These (Morio client) modules provide configuration for the different agents that are bundled by the Morio client.
 These agents gather different types of